Support Page Content

 Q. Will, Sacramento State become a COVID-19 vaccination site?

-Yes, working with the Sacramento County Public Health Department, Sacramento State will become a COVID-19 vaccination site (estimated date: February 2021).
+Yes, working with the Sacramento County Public Health Department, Sacramento State will become a COVID-19 vaccination site.
 More details to come.

 Q. If I am an employee or student, will I be able to get vaccinated on-campus?